 Great Lakes Christian College reserves the right to terminate or deny enrollment of those whose influence upon our community should prove to be in our judgment intractable contrary to the best interests of our students, and commitments to our College and to our Lord.
-Therefore, Great Lakes Christian College will not support persistent or conspicuous examples of cross-dressing or other expression or actions that are deliberately discordant with birth gender, and will deal with such matters within the appropriate pastoral and conduct processes of the College.
+Therefore, Great Lakes Christian College will not support persistent or conspicuous examples of cross-dressing or other expressions or actions that are deliberately discordant with birth gender and will deal with such matters within the appropriate pastoral and conduct processes of the College.

-Great Lakes Christian College reserves the right to examine situations on an individual basis taking into consideration that unique characteristics of a given issue or person while upholding the teaching of the Christian churches/churches of Christ, Great Lakes Christian College's Doctrinal Statement of Faith, and the community standards addressed in the Faculty, Employee, and Student Handbooks.
-The Great Lakes Christian College Board of Trustees has the final authority and responsibility for the interpretation of our Doctrinal Statement of Faith, community standards, and of the Biblical principles that serve as their foundation.
+Great Lakes Christian College reserves the right to examine situations on an individual basis taking into consideration the unique characteristics of a given issue or person while upholding the teaching of the Christian churches/churches of Christ, Great Lakes Christian College's Doctrinal Statement of Faith, and the community standards addressed in the Faculty, Employee, and Student Handbooks.
+The Great Lakes Christian College Board of Trustees has the final authority and responsibility for the interpretation of our Doctrinal Statement of Faith, community standards, and the Biblical principles that serve as their foundation.

+Title IX - Sexual Misconduct Policy

-TITLE IX - SEXUAL MISCONDUCT POLICY Adopted 6/2014; Revised 8/23
+Adopted 6/2014; Revised 8/23; Revised 8/24